Multipartite Entanglement: A Journey Through Geometry

-The GHZ state has been utilized in various quantum tasks, including quantum secret sharing \cite{hillery1999} and quantum key distribution \cite{bennett1984}.
-In the GHZ state, each qubit is maximally entangled to the rest of the system, that is, $C^2_{i(jkl)}=1$.
-Furthermore, the entanglement for any two-two biseparation is not maximized, with $C^2_{(ij)(kl)}=2/3$.
-Additionally, any measurements of two qubits will result in maximally correlated outcomes.

-The cluster state, utilized in measurement-based quantum computing \cite{raussendorf2001}, has each qubit maximally entangled with the rest of the system, $C^2_{i(jkl)}=1$.
-The two-to-other concurrences of the cluster state are $C^2_{(12)(34)}=2/3$ and $C^2_{(13)(24)}=C^2_{(14)(23)}=1$, where two are maximized, and one is not.
-Unlike the GHZ state, the entanglement in the cluster state is more resistant to destruction \cite{briegel2001}.
+{\it Geometry relies on symmetry}.---Entropic fill derives from the bipartite entropies $\{E_{i(jkl)}, E_{(ij)(kl)}\}$.
+We note that these values induce two additional entanglement measures through algebraic constructions: one being their minimum, labeled as ``MIN'', and the other being their geometric mean, labeled as ``GM.''
+Constructions within these approaches can be found in \cite{ma2011, hashemi2012, schneeloch2020quantifying, li2022, ge2023tripartite}.
+Importantly, the two algebraic measures MIN and GM also satisfy the above three criteria (A), (B), and (C), establishing them as two additional entanglement measures.
+Next, we compare these three measures.

-To compare the entanglement of the GHZ and cluster states, we can use the three GME measures introduced above.
-However, it should be noted that these two states possess different entanglement properties and are used for different quantum tasks, so it is not straightforward to determine their entanglement ranking.
-Interestingly, we find that the above three measures give three entirely different entanglement rankings for the two states, highlighting the complexity of comparing entanglement in multipartite systems.
+In four-qubit systems, the Greenberger-Horne-Zeilinger (GHZ) state $(|0000\rangle+|1111\rangle)/\sqrt{2}$ and the cluster state $|\phi_4\rangle=(|0000\rangle+|0011\rangle+|1100\rangle-|1111\rangle)/2$ are two famous examples of highly entangled states \cite{briegel2001}.
+These two states possess different entanglement properties and are used for different quantum tasks, so it is not straightforward to determine their entanglement ranking.
+Interestingly, we find that the above three measures give three entirely different entanglement rankings for the two states, as illustrated in Table~\ref{tab:twostates}.

-The GMC measure considers the two states as equally entangled, with $\text{GMC}(\text{GHZ})=2/3=\text{GMC}(\phi_4)$, as it only takes into account the smallest value among the seven bipartite concurrences, while ignoring all the other details.
-However, it should be noted that for systems with more than three qubits, different types of bipartitions exist, leading to subsystems of varying dimensions and requiring different normalization factors for different types of concurrences.
-Because GMC uses a ``min'' function to connect all those concurrences, it is sensitive to the choice of normalization factors, and an alternate choice could lead to a different GME measure that is not equivalent to the original one.

-The GBC measure ranks the cluster state as more entangled, with $\text{GBC}(\text{GHZ})=0.8405<0.9437=\text{GBC}(\phi_4)$.
-This is because GBC multiplies all seven bipartite concurrences together.
-The cluster state has six maximized concurrences, compared to four in the GHZ state, resulting a higher GBC value for the cluster state.
-Additionally, GBC is insensitive to normalization factors for different types of concurrences, since they can be absorbed into one unique factor for the final normalization.